JosVanEijndhoven/diyaudio-dac-preamp/dacxo-hw/PCBs/PCB-dacxo/README.md

 - a USB input for programming the FPGA.
 - several connectors for easy access to measure various on-board signals.
 - a few LEDs for quick visual feedback on status.

+## s/pdif receiver

+The CS8416 (*U503* in the schematics) is used to receive the s/pdif datastream and select between four inputs: two optical and 2 coax.
+The coax inputs are implemented with high-frequncy isolation transformers for a good isolation of common-mode disturbance.
+In general, coax connections seems to have a preferrable signal transfer.

+The PCB allows the CS8416 to operate in eiter its 'SW mode' or its 'HW mode'.
+A 47k resistor can shall placed in either *R505* for Sw mode, or in *R501* for HW mode.
+Initially, during board testing, SW mode was used.
+In the final design, HW mode is used, where the various control wires are provided by the FPGA.
+(The two modes rely on a different FPGA content.)

+The audio clock which is recovered by the CS8416 from s/pdif is in sync with the audio bitstream, and used to clock the audio data into the FPGA buffer.
+This clock is considered *dirty* in this design, so is NOT used for the output clock on the DAC chips.

 ## Achieving low jitter